 As we develop more advanced equipment that integrates with other smart stuff, we also open ourselves to more and more risk.
 What was once a breach of one device may now have to be treated as a breach of the entire network since most devices in the modern era are connected one way or another?

 The connectivity of devices on the same universal network is often known as the Internet of Things.
-It is one of the most innovative parts of modern technology, but it also leaves those who are unprepared susceptible to attack on not only one, but multiple devices.
+It is one of the most innovative parts of modern technology, but it also leaves those unprepared susceptible to attack not only one but multiple devices.

-While other countries around the world have been catching up little by little when it comes to technology, the United States remains one of the most innovative and advanced countries in the world.
-We also have one of the wealthiest middle classes in the world, whose information is incredibly valuable.
+While other countries worldwide have been catching up little by little when it comes to technology, the United States remains one of the most innovative and advanced countries in the world.
+We also have one of the wealthiest middle classes in the world, whose information is precious.

 These factors, in combination, create the perfect situation to make the United States and its consumers a valuable target that many countries around the world find desirable.
 As such, many attacks are coming from overseas to steal our information, trade secrets, and personal identifying information.

-Any organization who recognizes this threat and makes an effort to curtail it through innovative preventative measures will be ahead of the curve and much better equipped to deal with the growing foreign cybersecurity threat.
+Any organization that recognizes this threat and attempts to curtail it through innovative preventative measures will be ahead of the curve and much better equipped to deal with the growing foreign cybersecurity threat.

 As we create more and more technology that resembles the intelligence of a human being, we put ourselves at more of a risk.
-This technology is now open-source, and many people and companies are using it for a variety of applications.
+This technology is now open-source, and many people and companies are using it for various applications.
 Unfortunately, one of these applications is attacks on organizations and people.

-The healthcare industry needs to make sure that it is equipped to handle attacks conducted by machines (artificial intelligence) if we are to protect consumer and business information successfully.
+The healthcare industry needs to make sure that it is equipped to successfully handle attacks conducted by machines (artificial intelligence) to protect consumer and business information successfully.

 Using adware is one of the most common ways that websites and individuals collect and use data.
-By using adware, an individual can collect your data and then either exploit it for illegal purposes or sell it to others.
-Criminals can use it to send you unsolicited email, try to sell you items, or mislead you into giving them your personal information like usernames, passwords, and payment information.
+Using adware, an individual can collect your data and then either exploit it for illegal purposes or sell it to others.
+Criminals can use it to send you unsolicited emails, try to sell you items, or mislead you into giving them your personal information like usernames, passwords, and payment information.

 The best way to avoid this is by educating staff and ensuring that computers are not used on unsafe websites.
 As hackers adjust and find new ways to gather information, it becomes more necessary to keep combat strategies up-to-date.